The-SMTSci/FlexSpec1/Code/FlexSpec/README.md

 FlexSpec Simple Main.
 ---------------------

-The structire of the files:
+**The Structure of the Files:**

-SolidWorks, used as the main CAD software, wants paths that come down from C:\git\FlexSpec1\CAD\... where the ... are major sub-components of the design.
+SolidWorks™, used as the main CAD software, wants paths that come down from a windows drive.
+Every one has C: so might as well feature that drive.
+The path we chose is:

+C:\git\FlexSpec1\CAD\...

+where the ... are major sub-components of the design.

 This Github Repo should be placed at C:\git\FlesSpec1 on Windows systems.